Global and Concrete Quantizations on General Type I Groups: The connected simply connected solvable Bianchi groups

 Then a left Haar measure of $\G$ is $d\m(a,b;c)=\det\!\big(e^{-cM}\big) dadbdc$ and the modular function is $\Delta(a,b;c)=\det\!\big(e^{-cM}\big)$ (thus the Lebesgue measure $dadbdc$ is a right Haar measure).

-From now on we shall rely on results from \cite{AV}, in which the authors found easier to apply directly Mackey's induced representation theory for semidirect product than the parametrization methods of Currey.
-The emphasis is on the orbit structure of the contragredient action $\mathbf M^\perp$ of $\R$ on the dual $\widehat{\R^2}\equiv\R^2$\,.
+Currey's parametrization (only depending on a choice of a suitable Jordan-H\"older basis) is not so complicated in three dimensions.
+But we found convenient to rely on results from~\cite{AV}, in which the authors found easier to apply directly Mackey's induced representation theory for semidirect products than the parametrization methods of Currey.
+Different (but equivalent) descriptions rely on different choices for topological cross-sections in the orbit space.
+The emphasis in~\cite{AV} is on the orbit structure of the contragredient action $\mathbf M^\perp$ of $\R$ on the dual $\widehat{\R^2}\equiv\R^2$, {\it and this will allow below a unified treatment}.
+But in cases ${\rm V\!I}$ and ${\rm V\!I\!I}$ Currey's cross-sections could be considered simpler.

 The main conclusion is that the unitary dual $\wG$ can be identified with the disjoint union of a family of fixed points, labeled by $\R$\,, and not contributing to the Plancherel measure, and a quotient $\R^2_\bu/\mathbf M^\perp$\,, where $\R^2_\bu:=\R^2\setminus\{0\}$\,.
 The generic classes of irreducible representations $\xi$ are actually labeled by a parameter $\sigma$ belonging to a cross-section $\Si\subset\R^2_\bu$\,.
 The ($1$-dimensional) algebraic submanifolds $\Si$\,, composed of one or several connected components, and its relevant measures $d\rho(\si)=\rho(\si)d\si$, will be indicated below, via a parametrization, case by case.
 The generic classes of irreducible representations can all be realized on the Hilbert space $\H_\si=L^2(\R)$ as

 while the Duflo-Moore operators are multiplication operators by the modular function $\Delta$ (only depending on the last variable $c\in\R$)\,.
 Making use of this limited information, one writes the global quantization as